eModbus/Smartdose/Extras/README.md

 The next lists the attributes the device has set - of course the Modbus server is listed here - else nothing would be read!
 The next three lines give the switch statistics - run time since last reboot, time spent in ON state and the time the current state (``ON`` in the example) is active.

-Please note that with Gosund devices the last two are different, since the ``ON time`` only is counted if power consumption is measured, while the current state is counted for the time the switch being electrically ON or OFF.
+Please note that with power meter devices the last two are different, since the ``ON time`` only is counted if power consumption is measured, while the current state is counted for the time the switch being electrically ON or OFF.
 Maxcio and Sonoff devices have no power meter, hence will have both times identical.

-The next four lines are shown for Gosund devices only and are showing the current values of the power meter.
+The next five lines are shown for power meter devices only and are showing the current values of the power meter.

 Finally the 16 timers are listed.
 In the example, only timers 1, 2, 7 and 11 have been programmed, timer 7 is set inactive.